AbednAboH/Genetic-Algorithm/README.md

 				return self.fitness < other.fitness

 * we can now change the above functions for each problem and then just run the algorithem with it , without making changes in the genetic algorithem
+* basically this class defines the parameters for each problem set , as it is expected to change it according to the problem

 ## added class for cross function :

 	class cross_types:
 	all of the functions below return 2 objects in the format of the problem